EnigmaCurry/d.rymcg.tech/README.md

  * Follow the README for instructons to start the containers.
 Generally, all you need to do is run: `docker-compose up --build -d`

+When using `docker-compose` by hand, it uses the `.env` file by default.
+You can change this behaviour by specifying the `--env-file` argument.

 ### Using the Makefiles

 Alternatively, each project has a Makefile that helps to simplify configuration